davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 ## Thermal considerations

-Regardless of the generalized lithospheric structure depicted in Figure 17, kinematic reconstructions of the impingement of the Pacific-Farallon spreading center with the SW Cordilleran subducting trench require a slab window beneath the Crystal Knob eruption site in the early Neogene [@Atwater1998; @Wilson2005].
+Regardless of the generalized lithospheric structure depicted in `Figure neogene_cross_sections`, kinematic reconstructions of the impingement of the Pacific-Farallon spreading center with the SW Cordilleran subducting trench require a slab window beneath the Crystal Knob eruption site in the early Neogene [@Atwater1998; @Wilson2005].
 The depth of